Help! My Dog Just Growled at my Kid

 You did everything right.

-If this resonates, I’m sure you’re wondering “Why is OUR DOG doing this?”
+If that resonates, I’m sure you’re wondering “Why is our dog doing this?”

-Thanks to movies, TV and marketing, we’re all under the illusion that if you take kids and dogs, and just throw them together - unicorns and sparkles appear.
-Dogs love people, people love dogs - it should be plain sailing!
-But that's SO far from reality.
+Thanks to movies, TV and marketing, we’ve inherited the idea that if you throw kids and dogs together - unicorns and sparkles appear.
+Dogs love people, people love dogs - it should be plain sailing.

 What to do?